 My favorite creative times are all about the time I enjoy at the easel.
-But a lot more goes into a painting than just easel time; photography, preparation, painting, the finished work – all that and more goes into creating a successful artwork that my collectors and I can be proud of for a lifetime.
+But a lot more goes into a painting than just easel time: photography, preparation, painting, the finished work – all that and more goes into creating a successful artwork that my collectors and I can be proud of for a lifetime.

 FAST FORWARD – 36″ x 60″, original painting on canvas © 2013 – Red Rock H-D collection, Las Vegas, NV

 Next step – canvas prep.
 My Ferrari painting is created almost entirely with small artist paint brushes, so I prepared my canvas to create a slate-smooth surface, ensuring that I could include more close-up detail than a standard off-the-shelf canvas allows.
-See my article titled “Creating the Perfect Ultra-Smooth Canvas” for some insight to my canvas prep process.
+See my article “Creating the Perfect Ultra-Smooth Canvas” for insight into my canvas prep process.
 Working on a smooth surface makes it possible for me to paint more details, which is especially great for things like cars.

-Preparation is key in creating these large realistic paintings.
+Preparation is key in creating these large, realistic paintings.

-Initially, the mountain area of the painting was protected with acetate while the sky was painted in a blend of Auto Air blue tints using an Iwata HP-C airbrush.
+Initially, the mountain area of the painting was protected with acetate, while the sky was painted in a blend of Auto Air blue tints using an Iwata HP-C airbrush.
 Like the background white, the sky is painted with pearl colors.
-Then the acetate is removed exposing the mountains and asphalt while leaving the car covered in acetate to keep it clean for a while.
+Then, the acetate is removed, exposing the mountains and asphalt while leaving the car covered in acetate to keep it clean for a while.
 The asphalt and mountains are next on my list.
-Using small brushes I painted the ground with thousands and thousands of small dots and specs of grays and blacks to create the illusion of asphalt.
+Using small brushes, I painted the ground with thousands and thousands of small dots and specs of grays and blacks to create the illusion of asphalt.

 Then, I painted the beautiful boulders with different pearl reds, brown earth tones, and pearl whites.
 This was actually a time-consuming process since I painted the ground and mountains entirely freehand with small artist brushes – layer by layer.
 I feel it has more interest that way and makes painting organic things look more convincing.
 There is a lot of expression in those hills, along with a few other things as well…